msalemor/azure-private-endpoint-traffic-pattern/README.md

 > **Note:** Check the App Service Plan and SKU.
 Not all plans support Private Endpoint and VNET integration

-## Traffic: inbound/outbound:
+## Traffic: inbound/outbound

-- Key Vualt
+- Key Vault
 - SQL (Firewall allows IPs)
+- CosmosDB
+- PostgreSQL
+  - **Note:** Can be VNET integrated with Flexible Server
 - Service Bus
 - Redis Cache
   - **Note:** Redis can be VNET integrated